All Episodes

 And it's something to do with the donation of mitochondria, mitochondria.

-So we are really moving deep into deep into brave new world territory.
+So we are really moving deep into, deep into brave new world territory.

 There are millions of kids growing up with only one parent.

-Uh, but there will be a whole new class of persons who will be genetically made under these new rules from the UK's fertility regulator from three parents.
+But there will be a whole new class of persons who will be genetically made under these new rules from the UK's fertility regulator from three parents.

-We are moving deep into brave new world country.
+We are moving deep into Brave New World country.

 Eventually they'll figure out a way for two women not to have to go to the Swedish fertility clinic and get the defective Swedish male sperm.